 Attending UHM Summer Session -

-Before your Exchange: Inbound exchange students who want to participate in UHM Summer Session prior to their fall semester exchange will need their visa document issued by ISS early.
+Before your Exchange: Inbound exchange students who want to participate in UHM Summer Session prior to their fall semester exchange will need immigration documents that reflect this.
 If you want to attend UHM Summer Session prior to your fall semester exchange, please email email@example.com to let us know of your plans and to get further instructions.
 Exchange students do not get a tuition waiver for UHM Summer Sessions - all participants must pay the Summer Sessions tuition and fees.

-After your Exchange: Please see an ISS Advisor before your visa expires to request an extension.
-You may be required to show proof of registration in Summer Session courses before your visa extension will be granted.
+After your Exchange: Please see an ISS Advisor before your visa expires to request an extension of your program of study.
+You may be required to show proof of registration in Summer Session courses before your program extension will be granted.
 Exchange students do not get a tuition waiver for UHM Summer Sessions - all participants must pay the Summer Sessions tuition and fees.